pbaille/types/README.md

 # types

-If you think that defrecord is great and you want the same for vectors and sets, you're in the right place.
+If you think that defrecord is great and you want the same for vectors, sets and lists, you're in the right place.

 Alpha quality, contributions are welcome